dromzeh/discord-custom-stream-status/README.md

 **WARNING:** using this could get your discord account banned, as it is classed as **self-botting** which is against Discord's TOS - please use at your own risk, or use on an alt account for precaution.

-any python version that discord.py supports is reccomended, idealy 3.8+ if you don't know how to install python then i wouldn't even run this program
+any python version that discord.py supports is required, idealy 3.8+ if you don't know how to install python then i wouldn't even run this program

 the only python package you need is discord py:
 ```sh